 Pennsylvania police officers use this test to determine if a person has a BAC of .10% or higher.
 They first demonstrate the test and ask if the driver understands the instructions.
 They will then ask the driver to perform the test by raising one leg with their foot parallel and about six inches from the ground.
 The officer will then ask you to hold your hands by your side and count until they ask you to stop.

 During the test, the police officer will observe if the driver uses their arms for balance, sways, or puts their foot on the ground.
 Not being able to balance properly is a sign of intoxication, and if the officer notices you doing these, they can arrest you for drunk driving.

 After demonstrating how to perform this test, the police officer will ask you to place one foot in front of the other with the heel of one foot touching the other.
-Counting their steps, they will then walk nine heel-to-toe steps in a straight line, at the end of which they will turn and return to the beginning point by taking another nine steps.
+While counting your steps out loud, you will then walk nine heel-to-toe steps in a straight line, at the end of which you will turn and return to the beginning point by taking another nine steps.